troutstick/econsim/README.md

 I will try my best to create an economic simulator here.
 Inspiration from [this blogpost](https://www.gamasutra.com/blogs/LarsDoucet/20130603/193491/BazaarBot_An_OpenSource_Economics_Engine.php)!

+Currently working on rewriting the project in Java.

 ### Done:
 * A world with a marketplace populated by agents
   * Prices dynamically shift based on supply and demand